Diono 3QX Convertible Car Seat Review & Video

 In rear-facing configuration, the LATCH install was a breeze and we loved using the SuperLATCH connectors.
 They click onto the anchor very easily and pop off easily by pulling up on the little red straps.

-In front-facing configuration, it was a slightly different story, and the LATCH connectors were a bit more difficult to use.
+In the front-facing configuration, it was a slightly different story, and the LATCH connectors were a bit more difficult to use.

 Specifically, it was very difficult to tighten the LATCH strap enough to get a tight installation in the front-facing position.

 From what we could tell, the issue was that the adjustment point was positioned either too low or high up off the connector.
 No matter how hard we pulled up to tighten the strap, it would not remove the slack.
-It's hard to explain, but basically the adjuster is at a poor angle and position relative to the car seat, making it impossible to tighten.
+It's hard to explain, but basically, the adjuster is at a poor angle and position relative to the car seat, making it impossible to tighten.
 Here is a photo of the situation:

 Notice how the adjustment point is up against the side of the car seat precisely at the point where it enters the car seat pass-through?
 That angle made it impossible to tighten sufficiently.
 We tried pulling the strap straight up, pulling it from the other side (through the pass-through), and even tightening it prior to fastening the connectors.